TheAxeC/cardinal/README.md

 Cardinal is intended for **embedding** in applications, mainly for embedding within a game engine.
 It has no dependencies, a small standard library, and a simple but extended C API from which functions and classes can be linked to Thunderdog-Script.
 However it can also be used as a general purpose language.

+Some items on the todo list:
+- complete the pointer usage
+- reading/writing bytecode
+- concurrent running on multiple cores
+- on the fly bytecode generation
+- make the language "smart", allow functionality to help with machine learning
+- bootstrapped compiler
+- JITCompiler

 [src]: https://github.com/TheAxeC/Cardinal/tree/master/src